Land0fChocolate/NewEmeraldRomHack/README.md

 - Spinning Body: User's physical contact moves remove field hazards and raise speed one stage.
 Used by Pineco/Forretress/Hitmontop/Donphan/Baltoy/Claydol/Solrock/Klink/Klang/Klinklang.
 - Evergreen: User takes half damage from Ice type moves and is immune to hail.
 Used by Grotle/Torterra/Skiddo/Gogoat.
 - Hematophagy: Healing effects from drain moves increased by 50%.
 Used by Zubat/Golbat/Crobat/Yveltal.
-- Swordmaster: Power of sword/blade moves increased by 25% (Leaf Blade/X-Scissor/Sacred Sword/Razor Shell/Secret Sword/Solar Blade/Behemoth Blade).
+- Swordmaster: Power of sword/blade moves increased by 25% (Cut/Leaf Blade/X-Scissor/Sacred Sword/Razor Shell/Secret Sword/Solar Blade/Behemoth Blade).
 Used by Grovyle/Sceptile/Leafeon/Dewott/Samurott/Cobalion/Terrakion/Verizion/Keldeo/Fomantis/Lurantis/Zacian.
 - Supercooled: User's Ice type moves are super-effective against Water types.
 Used by Lapras/Articuno/Glaceon/Aurorus.
 - Unsteady: User's evasion increases by one stage when hit.
 Used by Spinda.
 - Disarm: User's contact moves inflict the Embargo status (disable held items) on the target.
 Used by Meowth/Persian/Pawniard/Bisharp/Meowth(Galarian)